DouglasTitze/DouglasTitze.github.io/_tabs/about me.md

 ## Hello!

-Hello I am Douglas Titze!
-Here are some quick facts about me:
+Here are some quick facts about me, Douglas Titze!
 * Senior computer science major at the University of South Florida (USF)
 * 3D print lab technician at USF
 * Love to solve intricate problems using programming